milesial/Pytorch-UNet/README.md

 **Note : Use Python 3.6 or newer**
 ### Prediction

-You can easily test the output masks on your images via the CLI.
+After training your model and saving it to MODEL.pth, you can easily test the output masks on your images via the CLI.

 To predict a single image and save it: